mce777/tsbasic/README.md

 ##A simple TypeScript starter project
 TypeScript is a dependency (see package.json) and not installed globally.
-Therefore, a module bundler is required.
+Therefore, a module bundler is required, like Webpack or this one here: https://github.com/paeckchen/paeckchen

-From the command line, run:
+With that configured, run this from the command line:

 **npm run build**

-######Info on the module bundler used: https://github.com/paeckchen/paeckchen